-Precision F-Strike: BURN-E delivers one of these (albeit in a mechanical tone) in the bonus features when he realizes he's cut through the new light he's supposed to be installing after being shocked by WALL•E and EVE flying by.
+Precision F-Strike: BURN-E delivers one of these (albeit in a mechanical tone) in the bonus features when he realizes he's cut through the new light he's supposed to be installing after being shocked by the detonation of the escape pod by GO-4.
 The transcript lists BURN-E's reaction to being locked outside the ship as "Crap."

 WALL•E's makeshift television is an iPod with a magnifier in front of it.